Do Standardized Tests Measure Academic Success?

 Is “test-optional” too good to be true?

 When colleges announce they’re making standardized tests optional, they argue that standardized tests are incomplete scorecards on how a student will do in college.
 In some respects, it might be too good to be true.
-When colleges opt for this means of admission, the crush of applicants make colleges look more selective.
-Colleges who make the switch will naturally see an immediate upswing in applications which allows them to be more selective.
+When colleges opt for this means of admission, the crush of applicants makes colleges look more selective.
+Colleges that make the switch will naturally see an immediate upswing in applications, allowing them to be more selective.

-Not only do colleges appear to be more selective, many of the test-optional schools require test scores to apply for merit-based financial aid.
-Many question the reasoning behind this policy, arguing that if it’s truly test-optional, there should be no need to ask for test scores to award merit-based aid, which is usually based on academic achievement.
+Not only do colleges appear to be more selective, but many test-optional schools require test scores to apply for merit-based financial aid.
+Many question the reasoning behind this policy, arguing that if it’s truly test-optional, there should be no need to ask for test scores to award merit-based aid, usually based on academic achievement.

 Why take the tests if they aren’t a good indicator of academic success?